How to buy a Dive Computer

 Different Tech Modes:

-There are a whole of different tech specific features.
-Again, it is best to talk to your tech instructor in relation to what features are best for your chosen course or activity.
+There are a whole of different tech-specific features.
+Again, it is best to talk to your tech instructor concerning what features are best for your chosen course or activity.

 Features to consider

 Another feature is air integration.
-This will allow you to pair your device to a wireless transmitter (pod) on the high pressure port of your regulator’s first stage.
+This will allow you to pair your device to a wireless transmitter (pod) on the high-pressure port of your regulator’s first stage.
 The computer will then display how much air you have in your tank during the dive.
-You will however still need to use a traditional air gauge during your dives though, just in case the transmitter fails.
-You will have the added cost of the transmitter and a first stage regulator with two high pressure ports.
-If you don’t own you own regulator and you are using rental regulators, most will not have that second high pressure port.
-Although a nice feature, most experienced divers still like to rely on the traditional pressure gauge.
+You will have the added cost of the transmitter and a first-stage regulator with two high-pressure ports.
+If you don’t own your regulator and you are using rental regulators, most will not have that second high-pressure port.
+Although a nice feature, most experienced divers still like to rely on the traditional pressure gauge, and often divers with air integration still have a traditional SPG as backup.

 A relatively new feature and a popular one.
-Some dive computer now allow you to pair the device with your smart phone.
-This could be as simple as logging the dives or as elaborate as having GPS locate the dive site and can log all the details of the dive to the actually dive site.
-This creates a digital log book which is a nice feature.
+Some dive computers now allow you to pair the device with your smartphone.
+This could be as simple as logging the dives or as elaborate as having GPS locate the dive site and can log all the details of the dive to the actual dive site.
+This creates a digital logbook which is a nice feature.

 Battery Options

 There are now two batter types.
 Traditional batteries and rechargeable batteries.
 The rechargeable versions will take over eventually.
-Of the traditional batteries, certain models allow you to change the battery yourself, while others require you take it to a licensed service center.
+Of the traditional batteries, certain models allow you to change the battery yourself, while others require you to take it to a licensed service centre.

 If you prefer to change the battery yourself, choose a model that allows you to do so.
-Be aware though, making an error means you may void your warranty.
+Be aware though, that making an error when changing the battery means you may void your warranty.

 What Brand to Buy?